 What We Did to Save Money on Groceries

-We combed through our receipts at the start of 2016 to nail down where the fat was hiding in our grocery budget.
+We combed through our receipts at the start of the year to nail down where the fat was hiding in our grocery budget.
 Changes were clearly in order.
 Below are the strategies that made the biggest impact on our grocery bill:

 - Scan Weekly Fliers Before Recycling: Flipping through the fliers of the four grocery stores within 10-15 minutes of our house allowed us to see what sales were available at which stores.
 Our favorite cheapest grocery store is not always the cheapest when sales are taken into consideration.

 - Meal Planning: This is a concept that two people straddling a half century on the planet probably should have mastered by now.
 Sadly, our meal planning was spotty at best and frequently resulted in discovering we were short an ingredient just as we settled in to cook (Hello convenience store!)
 By actually planning the week’s meals before we shopped, we aligned our dining plan with our grocery list.
 Less waste, fewer emergency purchases.

 - Use that Freezer: Chicken, steak, pork roasts, etc. all go on sale periodically at enormous discounts.
 Buy large quantities when on sale, wrap in aluminum foil and freeze, and you can have meat for weeks.
 Stocking the freezer helps with the efficiency of meal planning as well.
 You just need to add accompaniments to your already purchased main course.

 - Make It Yourself: Neither of us is naturally skilled in the kitchen, but we have expanded our skills over time.
 We decided earlier this year to start making our own chicken salad and baking our own bread.
 We found it not only reduced the grocery bill, but tasted better as well.
 Now we’re also throwing together our own trail mix for snacks, which has trimmed our budget and our waistlines.